 By Mel Lee-Smith

 Veterans Day is November 11, but did you know there's also a K9 Veterans Day?
-It's coming up on March 13!
+It happens every year on March 13!
 To celebrate, we've sniffed out some of the most famous military dogs in US history.
 Keep reading to learn about their heroic deeds and legacies, plus how long it takes to train a military working dog and a brief history of war dogs.

 The subject of several books and movies — including the 2018 film "Stubby: An American Hero" — WWI vet Sergeant Stubby had humble beginnings as a stray roaming the streets of New Haven, Connecticut.
 In 1917, he just so happened to wander onto the Yale University campus, much to the delight of 102nd Infantry Regiment soldiers camped there.